 DIAD joint worker/supervisor seminars are typically 3.5 hours in length, including breaks.
 We also offer a variety of seminar formats and lengths to meet client needs, ranging from safety conference presentations to full-day comprehensive, hands-on seminars.

-Our focus for school seminars is to provide students with the science of ‘how and why’ distracted driving, and distracted walking, is risky behaviour.
+Our focus for youth presentations is to provide students with the science of ‘how and why’ distracted driving, and distracted walking, is risky behaviour.
 Taking a reality-based approach, we also discuss, through sharing personal stories, the real consequences of a moment’s distraction.
-At the end of each presentation we want students to feel empowered, through increased knowledge and understanding, to be road safety ambassadors within their families, school and community.
+At the end of each presentation, we want students to feel empowered, through increased knowledge and understanding, to be road safety ambassadors within their families, school and community.

 “A ‘must’ presentation for the educational system.
 Powerful and realistic scenarios that make the students believe in what could ultimately happen.” – LA Matheson Secondary